About communicable diseases surveillance

 - overseeing and supporting various surveillance systems, including:

-- reporting on nationally and internationally critical conditions
+- report on nationally and internationally critical conditions

 Related topics